 The Satchwell Lecture takes place at Stationers’ Hall on Monday, June 10, is free to attend and includes a glass of wine.
-Spaces are limited and registration can be made via Eventbrite here.
+Venue information may be found on Eventbrite.

 The event will start at 7pm with a reception, followed at 7.30pm by the lecture and a question and answers session with time for networking to follow.
 The evening will end at 9pm.